smartclean/smartclean.github.io/docs/integrations_cc.md

 **Pre-requisite:**
-To set up and configure SmartClean Command Centre, Please contact us, or the account manager we have assigned you.
+To set up and configure SmartClean Command Centre, Please contact us, or your account manager.

 **Outcome:**
-- Once Command Centre is activated for your SmartClean enabled for your Property, you can view consolidated information from all data sources in one web dashboard.
+- Once Command Centre is activated for your Property you will have a custom dashboard that you can use to view consolidated information from all your data sources.
+- You can open Command Centre from the SmartClean Matrix homepage.
-- To customise widgets or to whitelabel this dashboard, please contact the account manager.
+- To customise widgets or to whitelabel this dashboard, please contact your account manager.

 ### Screenshots